 "Most schools are not struggling with a lack of technology.
 They are struggling with the wrong structure, paying indefinitely for tools they will never own."

 Adetomiwa holds a B.Sc. in Statistics from the Federal University of Agriculture, Abeokuta (FUNAAB), a background that informs how School Ease approaches institutional systems: analytically, structurally, and with a focus on long-term efficiency.
-Statistics is, at its core, the discipline of finding structure in complexity and designing responses grounded in evidence rather than assumption.
-Those principles drive every deployment.

 Observing a recurring pattern across Nigeria's private school sector — fragmented tools, compounding subscription costs, and zero institutional data ownership.
 He set out to build a more rational alternative.
 One where schools invest once and own permanently.
-Every School Ease deployment is founder-led, ensuring the standard of delivery remains consistent across every institution served.

 School Ease exists to help private institutions in Nigeria transition from a dependency model to an ownership model where digital infrastructure is an institutional asset that grows in value over time.